Glow worms are one of those New Zealand experiences that feel almost unreal the first time you see them.

 An unimposing sign and parking lot told us we were at the right place.
 We had to cross a meadow to get to the entrance.
 There’s a stream inside the cave, so we took off our shoes and followed the water into the darkness.

-If you’re on your way up to the Bay of Islands, do not miss visiting the Waipu Caves!
+If you’re on your way up to the bay of Islands, do not miss visiting the Waipu Caves!
 Make sure you bring a good camera and a tripod to capture this moment.
-Also, please show common sense and switch off your torches so everyone in the cave can enjoy the glowworms.
+Also, please show common sense and switch off your torches so everyone in the cave can enjoy the glow worms.

 Okupata caves – Tongariro National Park